0xADE1A1DE/AssemblyLine/tools/README.md

             The corresponding machine code will be printed to FILENAME in binary form.
             Can be set to '/dev/stdout' to write to stdout.
     ```
-1. The above call will output machine code in the hexadecimal format to FILENAME given `path/to/file.asm`.
+1. The above call will output machine code in binary format to FILENAME given `path/to/file.asm`.

 #### Chunk size fitting